walles/catiplicator/README.md

 * Try using `SoundPool` to play sound effects, validate on Melvin's tablet
 * Add an icon
 * Add God Rays from the x in the icon
+* Ignore back button presses in the "Here's the correct answer, type it here" dialog.